Parmesan Chiffon Cake

 Instructions

-• Hand whisk the egg yolks and sugar until pale.
+• Whisk the egg yolks and sugar by hand until pale.
 Add the corn oil and milk, and mix well.
-Then, add the flour and cheese, combining until smooth.
+Then, add the flour and cheese, and combine until smooth.
 Set aside.

 • Beat the egg whites on high speed until foamy.
-Slowly add the sugar, continue beating, and then add the corn flour, beating until soft peaks form.
-Take 1/3 of the egg white mixture and use a hand whisk to mix it with the egg yolk mixture until combined.
-Fold the remaining egg white mixture into the egg yolk mixture, combining well.
+Slowly add the sugar and continue beating until soft peaks form.
+Add the corn flour and beat again until well combined.
+Take 1/3 of the egg white mixture and use a hand whisk to gently mix it with the egg yolk mixture until combined.
+Then, fold in the remaining egg white mixture, making sure everything is well combined.

 • Pour the cake mixture into a baking pan and bake in a preheated oven at 160°C (320°F) for 40 minutes.